OpenWildSheep/WildPyRigMotion/README.md

 ## 📚 Usage

-Once PyRigLogic is installed, here is an example of how to use it:
+Once WildPyRigMotion is installed, here is an example of how to use it:

 ```python
 from pydna import BinaryStreamReader, FileStream, DataLayer